tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### Class Slides and Timetracker

-The slides for today can be viewed on Google Drive here: [Unit 1 Day 1 Slides](https://docs.google.com/presentation/d/1YzeZp2dDNlMICPekQAvDXdekYBm0W6RC7lxPBM3Rt9I/edit#slide=id.g54ab1329fa_1_44)
+The slides for today can be viewed on Google Drive here: [Slides](https://docs.google.com/presentation/d/1YzeZp2dDNlMICPekQAvDXdekYBm0W6RC7lxPBM3Rt9I/edit#slide=id.g54ab1329fa_1_44)

 To add slides to the student-facing repository, download the slides as a PDF by navigating to File > "Download as" and choose "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
 [Instructions Here](https://docs.google.com/document/d/14MiAunWj30hu-pYLGDz9JOM5XbGjunn1hZ6iyym4w2w/edit)